Why this exists

 The infrastructure to capture how a firm thinks didn't exist.
 Now it does.

 Quant funds solved this twenty years ago.
 Renaissance, D.E.
-Shaw, Two Sigma — the funds that defined a generation weren't the ones with the best traders.
-They were the ones with the best systems.
+Shaw, Two Sigma: the funds that defined a generation had the best systems, not the best traders.

-Fundamental funds never built theirs.
-Not because they didn't need it — because the layer that could hold a firm's accumulated knowledge, theses, and reasoning didn't exist yet.
+Fundamental funds never built theirs, not because they didn't need it.
+Because the layer that could hold a firm's accumulated knowledge and theses didn't exist yet.
 Judgment has always belonged to the analysts and PMs running the firm.
 What was missing was the layer that lets that judgment compound.

 That layer exists now.
-The next great funds will be the ones running on a system they think with — a system that holds the firm's record together, watches the world in the firm's specific context, and gets more theirs every day.
+The next great funds will be the ones running on a system they think with: a system that holds the firm's record together, watches the world through the firm's lens, and gets more theirs every day.
 The thinking stays human.
 The remembering stops leaking.

 The principle